go-echarts/go-echarts/README.md

 worth trying that new version.

 Especially, we choose release the `rc` version before a standard release.
-The `rc` version may contains little update changes, if you upgrade your projects cross the `rc` versions, maybe needs little adjust.
+The `rc` version may contains little update changes, if you upgrade your projects cross the `rc` versions, maybe need little adjust.

 ### ✨ Features